mikejashton/GildedRose/README.md

 ﻿# About GildedRose
 This program automates the inventory management process.
-It accepts an properly formatted input file and outputs
+It accepts a properly formatted input file and outputs
 an adjusted inventory to another (output) file.
 The input file must be formatted according to these rules:

 1. The file must have one inventory item per line